Behice Sultan

 Behice Sultan (بهيجه سلطان; 6 August 1848 – 30 November 1876) was an Ottoman princess, daughter of Sultan Abdulmejid I and Nesrin Hanım.
-She was the half-sister of Sultans Murad V, Abdul Hamid II, Mehmed V, and Mehmed VI.
+She was the half-sister of four Ottoman Sultans: Murad V, Abdul Hamid II, Mehmed V, and Mehmed VI.

 Early life

 Behice Sultan was born on 6 August 1848 in the Çırağan Palace.
 Her father was Sultan Abdulmejid I, and her mother was Nesrin Hanım.
 She was the second child of her mother.
 She had three brothers, Şehzade Mehmed Ziyaeddin, who was two years older, and two younger twin brothers Şehzade Mehmed Nizameddin and Şehzade Mehmed Bahaeddin.
 After her mother's death in 1853, when Behice was five, she was adopted by Abdülmejid's consort, Şayan Kadın, who had no children of her own.
 In 1860, at twelve, she lost her stepmother too.

 Marriage

 Engagement

 Behice contracted tuberculosis as a child and lived all her life in isolation and supervised by foreign doctors.
 Her family, in particular her half-sisters Refia Sultan and Seniha Sultan often wrote her letters to cheer her up.
 Behice was frustrated by her isolation and envied the freedom and health of her sisters.
-She was ever very sensibile and delicate.
+She was ever very sensible and delicate.
 Her greatest wish was to get married.
 Her father prepared her dowry and chose a groom to make her happy, but he always delayed the wedding because he didn't think she was healthy enough.
-When her uncle Abdülaziz ascended the throne, she also asked him, who finally said yes and arranged an engagement for her.
+When her uncle Abdülaziz ascended the throne, she also asked him, who finally arranged an engagement for her.

-He chose Halil Hamid Bey, the son of Mehmed Nurullah Bey, and the grandson of Halil Hamid Pasha, and six years younger than her.
-In 1875, her uncle, Sultan Abdulaziz betrothed her to him.
+The groom he chose was Halil Hamid Bey, the son of Mehmed Nurullah Bey, and the grandson of Halil Hamid Pasha, and six years younger than her.
+In 1875, Sultan Abdulaziz betrothed her to him.
 On that occasion, Refia wrote to Behice that she had seen her fiancée through the window and that he had seemed handsome, polite and well dressed.